munich-quantum-toolkit/problemsolver/docs/index.md

 It is developed as part of the _{doc}`Munich Quantum Toolkit (MQT) <mqt:index>`_.

 We recommend you to start with the {doc}`installation instructions <installation>`.
-Then proceed with the esctions below.
+Then proceed with the sections below.
 If you are interested in the theory behind MQT ProblemSolver, have a look at the publications in the {doc}`publication list <references>`.

 We appreciate any feedback and contributions to the project.